muharihar/ballerina-banking-solution/README.md

 # ballerina-banking-solution

-An POC online banking system done with ballerina
+An POC online banking system done with ballerina.
+This only contains the backend server.

 ## How to deploy